Skip to main content

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-• R27 is a large WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.
+• R27 is a large WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
+Paediatricians can order the panel directly.
+Discussion with clinical genetics may be helpful in some cases.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.